 2 listings

-Today, the street is known for a refined selection of businesses.
-One standout is Richard James, the celebrated tailor bringing modern cuts to classic British fashion—favoured by celebrities and fashion editors alike.
-Art lovers will also appreciate the presence of Maddox Gallery, which showcases bold, contemporary work in a carefully curated space.
-These spots are not just shops; they shape the street’s reputation.
+The businesses here are a refined bunch.
+Richard James, the tailor known for bringing modern cuts to classic British fashion, has a following among celebrities and fashion editors.
+The Maddox Gallery shows bold contemporary work in a carefully curated space.
+These are not just shops; they set the tone for the whole street.